 Why Is My Outlet Buzzing?
-Signs You Should Call an Electrician
+Is It Dangerous?

 Buzzing outlets are a serious cause for concern.
 They are not something you should ignore or try to drown out.
-When your outlets start to hum or buzz, it is important to stop using the outlet immediately and have a certified electrician inspect the outlet as soon as possible.
+When your outlets start to hum or make a buzzing noise, it’s important to stop using the plug socket immediately and have a certified electrician inspect the outlet as soon as possible.

-At Genz-Ryan, we inspect buzzing outlets every week, and the following are some of the most common causes we come across.
+At Genz-Ryan, we inspect buzzing plug sockets every week, and the following are some of the most common causes we come across.

 Electrical wires come loose all the time.
 While this most often happens in older homes, it can also happen in homes that were built just a few months ago.
 As the wires come loose, this allows them to vibrate, which results in the buzzing sound you hear.
 The older your home, the more likely it is that the cause of the buzzing is loose wires.